Aims of the policy

 The council has a responsibility to monitor all incidents that occur within the organisation that may breach the security and/or the confidentiality of its information.
 All incidents need to be identified, reported, investigated and monitored.
 It is only by adopting this approach that Enfield Council can learn from its mistakes and prevent losses re-occurring.

 The council has developed and implemented a Security Incident Response Policy, you should ensure that you read and understand both the policy and your responsibilities under the reporting process.
 In all cases you should follow the Security Incident Reporting Procedure.

 The council also needs to take action where potential incidents are identified.
 Where ‘near misses’ occur, these should be reported to your line manager and a local decision taken as to whether the cause of the ‘near miss’ is one which could involve the enhancement of the policy or the process.
 In all cases you should follow the Security Incident Reporting Procedure.

 Summary of handling requirements

-Staff working from home or at a place where confidential paper waste facilities are not available, should retain their paper waste and bring back to office for disposal as above
+Staff working from home or at a place where confidential paper waste facilities are not available, should retain their paper waste and bring back to office and dispose in the confidential waste bins.

 Document Management shall store the documents securely and dispose of them with a registered waste carrier with secure destruction guarantees.